Uttar Pradesh Public Service Commission: Origin

 Indianisation of the superior Civil Services became one of the major demands of the political movement compelling the British Indian Government to consider the setting up of a Public Service Commission for recruitment to its services in the territory.
 Under the Government of India Act 1935, for the first time, provision was made for the formation of Public Service Commissions at the provincial level.
-Uttar Pradesh Public Service Commission was constituted on 1 April 1937 with its headquarters at Allahabad.
+Uttar Pradesh Public Service Commission was constituted on 1 April 1937 with its headquarters at Prayagraj.

 The working of Uttar Pradesh Public Service Commission is also regulated by Uttar Pradesh Public Service Commission Regulation, 1976.